 If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
-Your doctor will recommend lifestyle changes that may include losing between seven and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
-Your doctor may also suggest that you quit smoking.
+Your doctor will recommend lifestyle changes that may include losing between 7 and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
+They may also suggest that you quit smoking.

 Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and/or blood sugar.
-He or she also may prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.
+They may also prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.

-The outlook for people who develop metabolic syndrome can be quite good if symptoms of the disorder are managed.
+The outlook for people with metabolic syndrome can be quite good if symptoms are managed.
 People who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.

 Although symptom management will reduce health complications, most people with this condition have a long-term risk of cardiovascular disease.
 If you develop this condition, you will need to be monitored by your doctor to help prevent serious health problems such as heart attack and stroke.